Welcome To Kingfishers!

 Reading at home

 Please encourage your child to read at home every night.
 They should be bringing their reading folder home every day from school.
-We will be changing their books once a week on a Monday so please ensure they have been signed to say that you have listened to them read their school reading book five times.
+We will be changing their books once the children have read their book three times, so please ensure they have been signed to say that you have listened to them.

 Communication with Mrs Garvey